TylerJNewman/react-chess/README.md

-# React chess
+# React chess with react-three-fiber

-Starter code for the tutorial of building a chess application with react
+Humble begining of building a chess application with react and react-three-fiber